What Must Be, Will Be, in its Own Time and Moment

 Let’s look at an example.
 You’ve studied a specific trade, you’ve spent time studying, learning, and acquiring the necessary skills and knowledge.

-- Only those that know how to see the opportunity, and that dare to take the step, will take advantage of this in just the right time.
-Not too early, not too late, but precisely at the right moment.
+Only those that know how to see the opportunity, and that dare to take the step, will take advantage of this in just the right time.
+They’ll do so not too early, not too late, but precisely at the right moment.

 If you don’t step forward, you might never again see the perfect situation again.

-Opportunities don’t generally knock at your door as a great opportunity.
-Paralysis does not attract opportunity, nor does simply wanting something that was dreamed up in the mind.
+Opportunities don’t generally knock at your door and introduce themselves a great opportunity.
+However, standing still doesn’t attract opportunity, nor does simply wanting something that was dreamed up in the mind.

-Some things happen because it’s the right time, yes.
-But if you never muster the will, strength, or dedication, you likely will never see what you want.
+Some things happen because it’s the right time.
+However, if you never muster the will, strength, or dedication, you likely will never see what you want.

-An open mind not only dreams under the stars, sending desires into the great abyss.
+An open mind not only dreams by sending desires into the great abyss.
 An open mind also has concrete characteristics:

-- It is connected to itself, understands itself, and has good self-esteem that sets limits for things it doesn’t want, and extends its arms for things it does.
+- An open mind is connected to itself, understands itself, and has good self-esteem that sets limits for things it doesn’t want, and extends its arms for things it does.

 - It is observant.
 It listens to things around it, chooses what helps it grow, and continues moving forward.